 When I arrived at my Casa in Havana the desk attendant told me to try my card anyway, saying with a shrug “This is Cuba, who knows.”
 I didn’t try my St George Visa debit but I did successfully withdraw from my Qantas Frequent Flyer card in both Havana and Trinidad – which contradicts what I had read about both Mastercards and travel cards.

-In a nutshell; take cash.
+In a nutshell; take cash to Cuba.

 I was told you cannot remove the currency from Cuba but I didn’t see this being enforced when I flew out.
 But I tried to spend up what I had anyway.

 In regards to costs, I found Cuba pretty cheap.
 My accommodation and transport had been paid beforehand, food wasn’t expensive and alcohol is definitely cheap, especially rum.
-If you budget $100 CUP a day you’ll come home with plenty of change.
+If you budget $100 CUC a day you’ll come home with plenty of change.

-Visas for Cuba
+Visa for Cuba

 You will need a Visa to visit Cuba, but there is no need to organise this prior to your trip as they are readily available at the airport.
 I forgot all about it and they sold me one while I was in the line waiting to check in to my flight.